 Vallnord Travel Guide

-Ski resort © girolame
+Ski resort © Jerome Bon

 Vallnord is one of Andorra's most popular ski holiday resorts, appealing to all kinds of holidaymakers and travellers.
 The diversity of pistes draws thousands of tourists each year, from experienced skiers to beginners and families looking for the ultimate in skiing holidays.
 With green, blue, red and black rated runs, skiers of all skill levels can enjoy the resort of Vallnord, and there are even ski schools for beginners and children keen on trying their hand at the sport.

-The summer months are also a great time to visit this mountainous resort, where other acitivites like mountain biking, horse riding and fly fishing are highly popular.
-Most holidaymakers who visit Vallnord generally stay in Arinsal, but the town of La Massana also makes a great base as the gondola to Pal is nearby and Arcalis is just a 20 minute drive away.
+The summer months are also a great time to visit this mountainous resort, where activities such as mountain biking, horse riding, and fly fishing are highly popular.
+Most holidaymakers who visit Vallnord generally stay in Arinsal, but the town of La Massana also makes a great base as the gondola to Pal is nearby and Arcalis is located within close proximity, too.

 Food and drink in Vallnord is much cheaper that in any other European resorts, and it's not surprising that eating out is a favourite pastime while on holiday here.
-There is a huge array of restaurants to choose from, offering all kinds of fare, from Italian and Mexican to Chinese and French, visitors will not be disappointed.
+There is a huge array of restaurants to choose from, offering all kinds of fare, from Italian and Mexican to Japanese and French, visitors will not be disappointed.
 Many of the finest restaurants in Vallnord are located in the very swish hotels, but there are also plenty of other eateries to choose from catering to all kinds of tastes.